developmentseed/data-team-workflow/app/posts/s2-annotation-type/2-1-object-detection/index.md

 ## Data team's object detection tools

-The list below of shows the tools that Data team use for image object detection work.
+The list below shows the tools that the Data team uses for image object detection work.

 ### CVAT